BrendanGrant/UnifiProtect-ClipSaver/README.md

 Note: You will not be able to use a UniFi cloud account to access the Protect device, instead you’ll need a local account which does not require 2-factor authentication.

 Other note: This has only been tested against a CloudKey Gen2 Plus.
-In theory this should also work against a Network Video Recorder or Network Video Recorder Pro.
+In theory this should also work against a Dream Machine or Dream Machine Pro, Network Video Recorder or Network Video Recorder Pro.
 If you wanna send me one, I’d be happy to confirm 😉